The Double Refuge ❤️ Three Little Words

 Très Riches Heures du duc de Berry, by the Limbourg brothers (fl.
 1402–1416), Condé Museum.
 Source: Gilles Kagan, Bibliothèque du château.
 From Wikimedia Commons (cropped by RYC).

-Unfortunately, our ignorance doesn’t include the certainty that all will become known on some higher level, in some glorious future.
 Ecclesiastes 12:12 tells us, “Be warned, my son, of anything in addition to [the sayings of the wise].
 Of making many books there is no end, and much study wearies the body.”
 But the books and articles have already been written.
 On the Fabric of the Human Body (1543).
 Dialogue Concerning the Two Chief World Systems (1632).
 Micrographia (1665).
 Mathematical Principles of Natural Philosophy (1687).
 Philosophie Zoologique (1809).
 The Origin of Species (1859).
 “Experiments on Plant Hybridization” (1865).
 The Chaldaean Account of Genesis (1876).
 Relativity: The Special and General Theory (1916).
 “A relation between distance and radial velocity among extra-galactic nebulae” (1929).
 Silent Spring (1962).
 The Cosmic Connection (1973).
 The Selfish Gene (1976).
 The First Three Minutes (1977).
 Gaia (1979).
 Gorillas in the Mist (1983).
 Guns, Germs, and Steel (1997).
 There aren’t enough bonfires in the world to make these disappear.

-The dilemma, or human condition, is that once upon a Medieval time we had a religious system that explained everything.
+The dilemma, or human condition, is that we had a religious system that explained everything.
 It made us feel important and central in the universe.
 We had a code of conduct, ten succinct laws, and a golden rule.
 We had hellfire justice for the wicked and eternal bliss for the good.
 Now, we don’t have any of those certainties, and yet we’re the same old willful, insecure, aggressive, idealistic, opportunistic, caring, brutal, contradictory species.
 Maybe this is what the early warnings and dogma were mostly about: to give us a sense of belonging in the universe and to rein in our destructive tendencies.

 ❤️